xavmarch13/dataffoneurs-story/_posts/2024-12-11-how-to-get-emotions.md

 <br />

 Oppenheimer was now faced with yet another problem.
 How was he going to be comparing time-series of such a variety of sizes ?
 Helped with the previously found median of 17 sentences per film.
 He concluded that evaluating movies in 20 points would be enough.
-Therefore he finally we interpolated (or extrapolated when needed) all emotional arcs to fit 20 timesteps.
+Therefore he finally interpolated (or extrapolated when needed) all emotional arcs to fit 20 timesteps.

 As a perfectionist, he also gave two different ways of visualizing his end results for a movie.